SEMOSS/procode-training/README.md

 - Refresh your page
 - Verify that your edits to `portals/index.html` now do show up on the App tab.

-Note: when you click on "Publish files", the code snapshot created lives in `workspace/apache-tomcat-9.0.102/webapps/Monolith/public_home/your-app-id`
+Note: when you click on "Publish files", the created code snapshot lives in `workspace/apache-tomcat-9.0.102/webapps/Monolith/public_home/your-app-id`

-## React App formatting
+## React app creation using this repository

 Now that you have created a pro-code app and that you understand how to navigate SEMOSS' file structure, you can turn your app into a React app.